…or, how to find cheapest airline tickets and travel smart.

 1. Start searching early

 If you want to get cheaper flights, you have to start early, as earliest as possible, even if you don’t have trip dates yet.
+Delaying your search will not make your airline ticket cheaper, quite opposite!
 You don’t have to actually buy your ticket, but just to have some idea about prices, connecting flights and timetables.
 Very useful tool is flight calendar, where you can see in real time what dates have best prices for certain routes.
 Here is an example:

 Just replace London in a destination filed with your desired destination.